Frequently Asked Questions

 1. "Why do you do this website?"

-I started coinflation in 2004 because high inflation was beginning to rear its ugly head and I had a feeling that all circulating U.S. coinage (at some point) will have a higher melt value than face value.
+Coinflation was started in 2004 because high inflation was beginning to rear its ugly head and I had a feeling that all circulating U.S. coinage (at some point) will have a higher melt value than face value.
 Despite the U.S. Mint prohibiting coin melting in December 2006, an active market may develop for base metal coinage in the near future, similar to what happened to silver coinage in the 1960's.
 Also, silver and gold coin values are updated every day and some people find it helpful when buying/selling these coins.

 2. "Who will buy my pennies and nickels for their melt value today?"

-There isn't an active market today, but pre-1982 cents are regularly listed (and sold) on Ebay.
+There isn't an active market today, but pre-1982 cents are regularly listed (and sold) on eBay.
 Patience is required.

 3. "How do I advertise on coinflation.com?"

-There's a separate page here about advertising.
+There's a separate page here about advertising on the Google Adwords site.

 4. "Your math is wrong.
 There are 16 ounces in a pound and your ounce/gram conversion factor is wrong."